 Scientists estimate that there are more bacteria living in your mouth right now than there are people on earth.
-Yep, seriously. (source) If you’re like me, there’s probably a point in your life when hearing that fact would have made you want to dive in an entire vat of mouthwash.
-These days, though, we know that most of the bacteria we co-exist with are either beneficial or neutral, with only a small percentage being pathogenic.
+Yep, seriously. (source) Though most of us grew up hearing that we should eradicate as much as possible via antibacterial mouthwash, these days we know that most of the bacteria we co-exist with are either beneficial or neutral, with only a small percentage being pathogenic.

 Yep, certain strains of oral bacteria – like this one I give my kids as a supplement – may actually help keep teeth strong and support ear/nose/throat health.